Application Process - Nuclear Medicine Residency

 All applications must be submitted through the Electronic Residency Application Service [ERAS].
 Information regarding this process can be obtained from the deans offices of all United States medical schools or from the Education Commission for Foreign Medical Graduates.
 Applications are accepted from both senior medical students and graduates of approved medical schools with house officer training.

 There are 1-2 first year resident positions per year.
-A year of clinical internship is required before beginning radiology residency.
+A year of clinical internship is required before beginning nuclear medicine residency.
+We interview candidates for a position that starts in July of the next calendar year.
+Thus, candidates who are currently in a preliminary year internship are also encouraged to apply.

 All graduates of foreign medical schools must have passed Parts 1 and 2 of the United States Medical Licensing Examination (USMLE) prior to application.